Fireflasher21/Fabric-RPLog/README.md

 History:
 This Mod was written by me to help specifically Roleplayers, which often access the logs of their RP History if their Server is text based.
-In my Case it was Aegorin.deand all the people who make this Server what it is.
+In my Case it was Aegorin and all the people who make this Server what it is.
 To help them and to increase the fun and Quality of the Roleplay i started this Mod

+If you want to check out the Server here you go: https://Aegorin.de But keep in mind, that the Servers only language is German